 Each condition in this experiment consisted of a small batch (1.3 G (4.92 liters) pre-boil volume) of beer brewed with a single 10-minute addition of hops, as described below.
 The hops were added (and maintained) at a different target temperature for each condition within a set.

-Because of constraints on my time and energy, I divided this experiment into two sets (brewed in September and January).
+Because of constraints on my time and energy, I divided this experiment into two sets.
 Within a set, each condition sampled from the same batch of wort and hops.
 Since the wort and hops varied between sets, one condition in each set was the reference point, with a target temperature of 212°F (100°C) and a relative utilization (compared with other temperatures) of 1.0.
 Other target temperatures ranged from 145°F (63°C) to 200°F (93°C), as listed in the Table 1 (below).

 Sources of Error

 This experiment relies on just nine IBU values, with only one value at each sub-boiling temperature, due to limited time and effort.
 If one had the luxury (and energy) to repeat this experiment 10 times, one would get a variety of different relative IBU values at a given target temperature, hopefully all clustered together fairly closely.
 These differences can be considered errors with respect to the “true” relative IBU value at each temperature.
 What causes these errors?
-First (and maybe less significantly), there may be errors in the sample analysis.
-Second (and maybe more significantly), the small batch size (1.3 G (4.92 liters) pre-boil) makes it very difficult to maintain a consistent target temperature, evaporation rate, and concentration of alpha acids and other bitter substances.
+The small batch size (1.3 G (4.92 liters) pre-boil) makes it very difficult to maintain a consistent target temperature, evaporation rate, and concentration of alpha acids and other bitter substances, making it difficult to replicate results exactly.
 Measured IBU values that do not conform to a simple pattern are very likely off due to such errors, and these errors are unavoidable with my current methodology.
 The methods used here are probably sufficient, however, to find a “reasonable” fit to the data by minimizing the error.

 There were two sets, Set 1 (Conditions A, B, C, and D) and Set 2 (Conditions F, G, H, I, and J).
 (No, I’m not very good at fanciful names for these things.
 Yes, there was a Condition E, but it was not entirely relevant to this analysis and is omitted here.
-The data for Condition E is included in a separate blog post.)
 Each condition maintained (close to) a target temperature for steeping, listed below in Table 1.

 |target temp.||average temp.||original gravity||post-boil volume||measured IBUs||relative IBUs|